Pete Buttigieg's Success and Achievements in Timeline

 2014: Aspen Institute Rodel Fellow

-In 2014, Buttigieg was named an Aspen Institute Rodel Fellow.
+Buttigieg was selected as a 2014 Aspen Institute Rodel Fellow.

-In November 2015, Pete Buttigieg was elected to his second term as mayor of South Bend with over 80 percent of the vote, defeating Republican Kelly Jones.
+In November 2015, Pete Buttigieg was elected to his second term as mayor, securing over 80 percent of the vote against Republican Kelly Jones.

-In 2015, Buttigieg was a recipient of the Fenn Award, given by the John F. Kennedy Presidential Library in recognition of his work as mayor.
+In 2015, Buttigieg received the Fenn Award, given by the John F. Kennedy Presidential Library, in recognition of his work as mayor.

-November 2016: Obama cited Buttigieg as Democratic talent
+November 2016: Obama cites Buttigieg as one of the Democratic Party's talents

-In November 2016, Barack Obama cited Pete Buttigieg as one of the Democratic Party's talents in a profile by The New Yorker.
+In November 2016 Barack Obama cited Pete Buttigieg as one of the Democratic Party's talents in a profile on the outgoing president conducted by The New Yorker.

-In June 2019, Queerty named Buttigieg one of its "Pride50" people in recognition of his work ensuring society moves towards equality, acceptance, and dignity for all queer people.
+In June 2019, Queerty named Buttigieg one of its "Pride50" people to mark the 50th anniversary of the Stonewall riots.

 In October 2019, Buttigieg was awarded the "Golden Heart Award for Outstanding Leadership and Public Service" at the Golden Heart Awards, run by God's Love We Deliver.

-By 2019, South Bend had seen $374 million in private investment for mixed-use developments since Pete Buttigieg took office.
+By 2019, South Bend had seen $374 million in private investment for mixed-use developments since Buttigieg had taken office.

 August 2020: Equality Trailblazer Award

-In August 2020, Equality California, an LGBT-rights organization, gave Buttigieg and his husband Chasten their Equality Trailblazer Award.
+In August 2020, Equality California gave Buttigieg and his husband Chasten their Equality Trailblazer Award.

-2020: South Bend ranked on Best Cities list
+2020: South Bend Ranked as Best Small City

-The website Best Cities ranked South Bend number 39 on its 2020 list of the 100 best small cities in the United States, citing Pete Buttigieg's efforts to revitalize the Studebaker factory and Downtown South Bend.
+In 2020, the website Best Cities ranked South Bend number 39 on its list of the 100 best small cities in the United States, citing Buttigieg's efforts to revitalize the Studebaker factory and Downtown South Bend.

 February 2, 2021: Confirmation as Secretary of Transportation